qyh-sunshine/Tetra_Spark/Vanilla_Spark_implementation/README.md

   - the DataFrames $DF_V$ and $DF_T$
 * Outputs:
   - a DataFrame storing critical simplices and simplex pairs in a mesh.

+## Computing global topological descriptors
+### Directed graphs
+The Compute_Graph_VE_Vanilla_Spark.ipynb is used to compute the directed vertex-edge graph ($G_{VE}$).
+* Inputs:
+  - the DataFrames $DF_V$ and $DF_T$
+* Outputs:
+  - a GraphFrame containing the node DataFrame and arc DataFrame.

+The Compute_Graph_FT_Vanilla_Spark.ipynb is used to compute the directed triangle-tetrahedron graph ($G_{FT}$).
+* Inputs:
+  - the DataFrames $DF_V$ and $DF_T$
+* Outputs:
+  - a GraphFrame containing the node DataFrame and arc DataFrame.

+### Morse manifolds
+The Compute_A3_Vanilla_Spark.ipynb is used to compute the ascending 3-manifolds.
+* Inputs:
+  - the DataFrames $DF_V$ and $DF_T$
+* Outputs:
+  - a DataFrame storing ascending 3-manifolds of each critical vertex as a connected component.

+The Compute_D1_Vanilla_Spark.ipynb is used to compute the descending 1-manifolds.
+* Inputs:
+  - the output of Compute_A3_Vanilla_Spark.ipynb, which is the connected components corresponding to ascending 3-manifolds
+* Outputs:
+  - a DataFrame storing descending 1-manifolds connecting critical vertices and critical edges.

+The Compute_D3_Vanilla_Spark.ipynb is used to compute the descending 3-manifolds.
+* Inputs:
+  - the DataFrames $DF_V$ and $DF_T$
+* Outputs:
+  - a DataFrame storing descending 3-manifolds of each critical tetrahedron as a connected component.

+The Compute_A1_Vanilla_Spark.ipynb is used to compute the ascending 1-manifolds.
+* Inputs:
+  - the output of Compute_D3_Vanilla_Spark.ipynb, which is the connected components corresponding to descending 3-manifolds
+* Outputs:
+  - a DataFrame storing ascending 1-manifolds connecting critical tetrahedra and critical triangles.